QuentinNivon/VBPMN/README_CADP_UPDATE.txt

 ``pif2lntv7.py'').
 To do so, check the latest changes on the CADP webpage ``https://cadp.inria.fr/changes.html'' or by using the ``$CADP/HISTORY'' file.

-6) Go back to the previous directory (``vbpmn_transformation/scripts''), and open the ``p2lprovider.py'' file

-7) On the first lines, below the existing versions, add a line with the name of the current CADP version (i.e., ``V_2024_A = "2024-a"'')

-8) Inside the ``if'' of the ``get_pif2lnt_module'', add a line `` elif version == <my_version>:
-    return build_import(version, process_is_balanced)
-''

-9) Save the file and close it

-10) Go to the directory ``vbpmn_transformation/src/main/java/fr/inria/convecs/optimus/validator'' and open the file ``VbpmnValidator.java''

-11) Modify the file similarly to the what you did for the python file, that is,
-    a) Add a new version constant at the beginning of the file
-    b) Add an ``else if'' in the ``getBpmnTypesFilePath'' method to check the version

-12) Save the file and close it

-13) Regenerate the WAR file and upload it to your Tomcat instance
+6) Regenerate the WAR file and upload it to your Tomcat instance